 How does the project meet the aims of a philanthropic foundation?

-We believe that human health and social well-being is inextricable linked to membership of a vibrant mixed community with a mix of private, affordable public and aged care housing.
+We believe that human health and social well-being is inextricably linked to membership of a vibrant diverse community with a mix of private, affordable, public and aged care housing.
 Such a community has existed in Millers Point, a suburb on the verge of Sydney’s historic precinct for over 150 years.
 Arguably, it is not too late to save the area’s distinct identity, and targeted philanthropic support can only but contribute to putting these issues on the public agenda.

 Aims & Objectives

 Our aim is to draw attention to and instigate debate on the escalating national crisis of housing affordability and sustainability for people on low income.
 We want to shine a light on the very concept of Aussie egalitarianism.
 It is often said that a society is judged by how it treats its disadvantaged and its minorities.
 There is a dramatic undersupply of public housing in inner cities of Australia.
 There is a lack of transparency and no security of tenure for tenants.
 We want to advocate a charter for human rights for tenants of public housing to be applied across Australia.

 The film will draw attention to the physical and mental health costs for relocated social housing tenants, particularly those who are elderly or with long histories in the area.
 It will also highlight the need for a sizeable stock of public housing to be based in well serviced, accessible and job-rich areas.
 The film’s impact will be measured by the amount of debate it stimulates in the wider community, and how it contributes to changing public policy.

 We want this film to play an important and incisive role in contributing to raise awareness about the issue of public housing, and how facilitating a mix of residents of different backgrounds and incomes within the city has valuable benefits both to society and the economy in general.
 We want to appeal to a wide range of organisations, foundations and individuals who may be able to assist us in ensuring a wide circulation of the film.